vs-postmedia/wildfire-tracker-dev/README.md

 Built with create-react-app.

 ###
-Data is pulled from Heroku app – `fast-forest-46102` – that runs once a day at 8:30am UTC (1:30am Pacific).
+Data is pulled from Heroku app – `fast-forest-46102` – that runs once an hour.
 Provincial wildfire data is updated daily at midnight.

 ###
 EMBED

-<iframe src="https://vs-postmedia.github.io/wildfire-tracker-dev/" frameborder="0" height="1000" scrolling="yes"></iframe>
+[protected-iframe info="https://vs-postmedia.github.io/wildfire-tracker-dev/" frameborder="0" height="700" scrolling="yes" width="no"]